-#6 – Louis Bullock: One of the best shooters to ever play at Michigan, Bullock scored 2,224 career points which would place him 3rd on the Michigan’s all-time list.
+#6 – Louis Bullock: One of the best shooters to ever play at Michigan, Bullock scored 2,224 career points which would place him third on the Michigan’s all-time list.
 However, his records have been stricken from the books due to NCAA sanctions.
 A four year starter, Bullock made an astounding 339 three-pointers in his career; no Michigan player has hit more three pointers.
-He not only made a lot of three balls but he did it with the accuracy of a sharpshooter, his career 42.27 three-point percentage would rank him 5th in school history.
-He had 4 games in which he nailed 7 three-pointers.
+He not only made a lot of three balls but he did it with the accuracy of a sharpshooter, his career 42.27 three-point percentage would rank him fifth in school history.
+He had four games in which he nailed seven three-pointers.

 Bullock was also an excellent free throw shooter; draining free throws at a career clip of 86.03% again no Wolverine has a higher percentage.

-Bullock was selected in the second round of the 1999 NBA Draft by the Minnesota Timberwolves.
-Bullock never played in the NBA.
+Bullock was selected in the second round of the 1999 NBA Draft by the Minnesota Timberwolves, but he never played in the NBA.

 In his junior season Tidwell averaged 21.6 ppg.
 He was elected team captain in his senior season and averaged 19.1 ppg.

-Harris became the 6th Michigan sophomore to tally over 1,000 career points and finished his career with 1668 which places him 10th on the school’s All-Time scoring list.
-He joined Bill Buntin, Cazzie Russell, Glen Rice, and Jalen Rose as the only Wolverines to have 3 career 500 point seasons.
+Harris became the sixth Michigan sophomore to tally over 1,000 career points and finished his career with 1668 which places him 10th on the school’s all-time scoring list, at the time.
+He joined Bill Buntin, Cazzie Russell, Glen Rice, and Jalen Rose as the only Wolverines to have three career 500 point seasons.

-Harris is 1 of just 9 Michigan players to have over 1,000 points, 500 rebounds, and 100 steals in their career.
-He is the only player in school history to have 3 career 500 point seasons and 3 career 40 steal seasons.
-Harris is also 1 of 5 Wolverines to have over 500 points and 50 steals in a season (2009-10).
+Harris is one of just nine Michigan players to have over 1,000 points, 500 rebounds, and 100 steals in their career.
+He is the only player in school history to have three career 500 point seasons and three career 40 steal seasons.
+Harris is also one of five Wolverines to have over 500 points and 50 steals in a season (2009-10).

 Harris was the catalyst on the 2008-09 team that went 21-14 and tied a school record for the largest single-season turnaround in program history.
 That team also broke Michigan’s 11 year NCAA Tournament drought and advanced to the second round of the tournament.

-Harris ranks 6th on Michigan’s All-Time list with 142 career three-pointers.
-His career free-throw percentage of 82.7 ranks 3rd on the All-Time list.
-Harris dished out 366 assists in his career which places him 9th on the school’s All-Time list.
-His career average of 3.73 assists per game ranks 10th in school history.
+At the end of his career, Harris ranked sixth on Michigan’s all-time list with 142 career three-pointers.
+His career free-throw percentage of 82.7 ranked third all-time.
+Harris dished out 366 assists in his career which placed him ninth on the school’s all-time list.
+His career average of 3.73 assists per game ranked 10th in school history.

-Also a solid defensive player, Harris ranks 7th on the All-Time list with 144 career steals and his career average of 1.46 steals per game ranks 5th on the list.
+Also a solid defensive player, Harris ranked seventh on the all-time list with 144 career steals and his career average of 1.46 steals per game ranked fifth on the list.

 McGee ranks fifth in school history with his career scoring average of 21.3 ppg.
 He ranks second on Michigan’s all-time list with 2,439 career points (just 3 points behind Glen Rice) and first with 1,010 career field goals.

-In his senior season McGee averaged 24.40 ppg which is the 8th best single season average in school history.
+In his senior season McGee averaged 24.40 ppg which is the eighth best single season average in school history.

-McGee is one of only 3 Wolverines to record four 400 point seasons.
+McGee is one of only three Wolverines to record four 400 point seasons.

-Russell followed that season up by averaging 25.7 ppg and guiding Michigan to the National Championship game, they lost to UCLA 90-81.
+Russell followed that season up by averaging 25.7 ppg and he led Michigan to the National Championship game, they lost to UCLA 90-81.

 As a senior Russell averaged a school record 30.77 ppg and was named the National Player of the Year.
-Michigan lost to Kentucky in the Regional Finals of the NCAA Tournament.
 His career scoring average of 27.1 ppg is a school record.

-In his career Russell established Michigan records with 4 games over 40 points and 20 games over 30 points.
+In his career, Russell established Michigan records with four games over 40 points and 20 games over 30 points.
 He scored 48 points in a 1966 game against Northwestern and 45 points in a 1965 game against San Francisco.

-Russell was also an excellent rebounder as he averaged 8.4 rebounds per game in his career.
-His 676 career rebounds ranks 18th on the school’s career rebounding list.
-Russell was a sniper from the charity stripe with a career free throw percentage of 82.65%, 4th best in school history.
+Russell was also an excellent rebounder, he averaged 8.4 rebounds per game in his career.
+Russell’s career free throw percentage of 82.8 is the sixth best in school history.

 Russell didn’t just breath life into Michigan’s basketball program he completely revitalized it.
 Michigan was drawing overflow crowds at Yost Field House and built Crisler Arena or, as it is commonly known as, “The House That Cazzie Built” to accommodate the booming fan base.

-Russell was the overall #1 pick of the 1966 NBA Draft (New York Knicks).
+Russell was the overall No. 1 pick of the 1966 NBA Draft (New York Knicks).
 Russell played in the NBA for 12 seasons.

 The Best of Michigan Basketball